 - The quality of writing, accessible to a general reading audience

-Mail a copy of the nomination and five copies of the book to:
+- Mail a hard copy of the nomination form and statement; a cheque for the submission fee ($35); and five copies of the book to:

 Atlantic Book Awards Society

 60 Alderney Drive

 Dartmouth, Nova Scotia